-Students admitted to the BSN program must complete the nursing curriculum within 4 years of the admission date.
-In order for the student to be certified to take the NCLEX-RN, the entire BSN program of study must be completed.
-A student unable to meet this criteria will be dismissed from the program.
+- 1. Students admitted to the BSN program must complete the nursing curriculum within 4 years of the admission date.
+For the student to be certified to take the NCLEX-RN, the entire BSN program of study must be completed. - 2.
+A student unable to meet these criteria will be dismissed from the program.